Vivaldi's introduzioni

+Eight introduzioni by Antonio Vivaldi survive, each in three or four movements.
 An introduzione is a motet for solo voice intended to be sung before certain choral settings of liturgical texts.
-Eight introduzioni by Antonio Vivaldi survive, each in three or four movements.
 The texts of introduzioni are non-liturgical but sometimes paraphrase liturgical texts.
 In the Ryom Verzeichnis, Vivaldi's introduzioni are numbered from RV 635–642.

 Structure

 Vivaldi's introduzioni are written for a solo singer, either alto or soprano, accompanied by instruments.
 The musical structure seems to derive from the text: four of the eight (RV 635, 636, 637, and 642) consist of two arias in da capo form surrounding a central recitative.
 One (RV 638) has a central aria flanked by two recitatives; another (RV 640) has just two movements – recitative then aria – and a third (RV 641) has four movements (two recitatives, aria, recitative).
 The remaining one (RV 639) has the structure 'aria-recitative-aria' but Vivaldi interwove the second aria into the first movement of the liturgical work which followed it - the Gloria (RV 588).